-RPSC RAS Syllabus 2021 (PDF) Download is available here.
-Candidates who are looking for RAS Syllabus 2021 pdf and updated exam pattern for RPSC RAS RTS Exams download here.
+Are you searching for RPSC RAS Syllabus 2023 (PDF)?
+Download the full Rajasthan RAS Syllabus given here.
+Candidates who are looking for RAS Exam Syllabus And Exam Pattern pdf for upcoming RTS Exams.
 Applied candidates for the RPSC State and Subordinate Services Combined Competitive (Mains) Exam are able to check the full RPSC Syllabus from here.
-We provide the complete syllabus and exam pattern for preparing RPSC RAS Exam 2021.
-Candidates who search in the RAS Exam Syllabus 2021 PDF for Pre and Mains Exam check this complete article.
+We provide the complete syllabus and exam pattern for preparing RPSC RAS Exam.
+Candidates who search in the RAS Exam Syllabus 2023 PDF for Pre and Mains Exam check this complete article.

-Download RPSC RAS Syllabus 2021 and exam pattern for this page.
+Download RPSC RAS Syllabus 2023 and exam pattern for this page.
 All those candidates must download RPSC RAS/RTS Syllabus from the below section of this page.
 Recently, The Rajasthan Public Service Commission has released the RPSC RAS Exam notification.
-So, those candidates who are seeking this job start your preparation with the RAS Syllabus 2021 and Exam Pattern.
-It will help you to know what to prepare for the exam.
+So, those candidates who are seeking this job start their preparation with the given subject-wise exam syllabus and pattern.
+It will help you to know how to prepare for the exam.
 Before the exam, if you read the RAS Mains Syllabus & Test Pattern, you can easily crack the RAS Mains Examination.

 |Organization Name||Rajasthan Public Service Commission|

 The written examination will consist of the following four papers which will be descriptive /analytical.
 A candidate must take all the papers listed below which will also consist of a question paper of brief, medium, long answer, and descriptive type questions.
 The standard of General Hindi and General English will be that of Sr. Secondary Level.
 The time allowed for each paper shall be 3 hours.

 |II||General Studies-II||200||3 Hours|